hjespers/teslams/README.md

 	  -v              Display the vehicle state                                    [boolean]
-	  -i, --id        Print vehicle identification "--no-i" for silent mode        [boolean]  [default: true] -w, --wake      Wake up the car telemetry                                    [boolean] -R, --range     Charging range mode: "std" or "max"
+	  -i, --id        Print vehicle identification "--no-i" for silent mode        [boolean]  [default: true] -w, --wake      Wake up the car telemetry                                    [boolean] -R, --range     Charging range mode: "std", "max", or %limit (50% or more)
-	  -S, --roof      Move the car sunroof to any position -T, --temp      Set the car climate control temperature (in Celcius)
+	  -S, --roof      Move the car sunroof to any position or %open -T, --temp      Set the car climate control temperature (in Celcius)
 	  -L, --lock      Lock/Unlock the car doors
 	  -A, --climate   Turn the air conditioning and heating on/off